-- using the global system for mobile communications (GSM), general packet radio service (GPRS) and third-generation (3G) and fourth-generation (4G) services offered by mobile networks
+- using the global system for mobile communications (GSM), general packet radio service (GPRS) and third-generation (3G), fourth-generation (4G)and fifth-generation (5G) services offered by mobile networks

 - cable connection to 'wired' local area networks (LANs) - Ethernet is the most popular wired LAN technology